 What is a breast self-exam?

 A breast self-exam means you'll be checking your own breast and chest area for cancer.
 Performing a routine exam on yourself can help you manage your health and detect any abnormal tissue.
-It is recommend that all women and individuals with breast tissue conduct an exam at least once a month.
+It is recommended that all women and individuals with breast tissue conduct an exam at least once a month.

-How to conduct a breast self-exam
+How to conduct a breast/chest self-exam

 1. In the shower.